Ricky (2016 film): Development and casting

 as an aspiring film director.
 He said, "I was born and brought in Kerady, a place near Kundapura, which is surrounded with mountains.
 It was a Naxal-affected area and I used to hear several stories from people around me, which formed the backdrop of the story" and added, "I have also explored an incident about Special Economic Zones, which I picked up from a programme by the central government".

 Shetty had initially wanted Diganth to play the lead role.
 However, on watching Rakshit Shetty's 2010 Tughlaq, he decided to have him play the role.
 He planned to signing Hariprriya after being impressed by her performance in the 2014 film Ugramm.
 It was revealed in February 2014 that Kishore and Achyuth Kumar were signed to play supporting roles.
-Ravi Kale was then was cast to play a pivotal role as well.
+Ravi Kale was then cast to play a pivotal role as well.

 Filming

 It was revealed by the official Twitter handle of the film that shooting commenced on 1 September 2014, also revealing the first look poster of the film.
 Filming began in Karkala, Udupi district.
 Majority of the filming took place in Udupi and Dakshina Kannada.
 Rakshit Shetty confirmed that 90 percent of the filming was completed by 12 October, in a span of 42 days, with a song sequence to be shot in Gujarat.
 The director revealed that songs and fight sequences were to be shot in Bengaluru.
 A house worth ₹ 1 million was constructed in the area for filming in Kalavaru village at the Western Ghats region, to resemble the house of an agriculturist that was demolished previously, after orders from a court.

 Setting to complete filming in a total of 99 days, a total of 46 days was done in the deep forests of Karkala, in the Udupi district of Karnataka.
 Additionally, filming took place for four days in Bangalore, nine days in Melkote, and 12 days in areas surrounding the Dal Lake of Srinagar, Jammu and Kashmir.
 Filming completed in June 2015 after a total of 69 days.